sakrsherif/PMLCourse/README.md

-jhi-practical-machine-learning
+Practical Machine Learning Course Project
 ==============================

-My project for the Johns Hopkins Practical Machine Learning course in the Data Science specialization
+The project for the Johns Hopkins Practical Machine Learning course in the Data Science specialization